AndersAngus12/Fake-Equip/README.md

-# Fake-Equip
+# PLEASE USE ROBLOX EXPLOIT IF YOU HAVE THE SCRIPT

-Fake Equip Script
+# Fake Equip